Class Rank

 The two class-rank regimes

 In US high schools, class rank used to be standard: every transcript carried a "rank: 23/400" line and the valedictorian was the student with the highest GPA.
-Over the last 15 years, most selective high schools — especially private schools, magnet schools, and rigorous public schools — stopped reporting class rank.
+Over the last 15 years, most selective high schools, especially private schools, magnet schools, and rigorous public schools, stopped reporting class rank.
 The reasoning: when dozens of students have identical GPAs and all are qualified for top colleges, ranking them against each other creates artificial distinctions and unnecessary stress.

-What Korean students report to US schools
+What international students report to US schools

 This depends on your school type:

-How US admissions readers interpret Korean 내신
+How US admissions readers interpret non-US grading systems

 The strategic point

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms